christianromney/dotfiles2/README.md

 Changes
 =======

-I used to use git submodules to bring in my own form of Robby Russell's excellent Oh My ZSH, and a bunch of Vim plugins.
-These days for ZSH, I just fork [ Robby's repository](https://github.com/robbyrussell/oh-my-zsh) and overwrite .zshrc.
-In the future, I will have a single bootstrap script here so you clone this repo, run ```./bootstrap.sh``` and have everything "just work".
+I maintain a fork of Sorin Ionescu's [prezto](https://github.com/christianromney/prezto) with my customizations.

 For vim, I use the excellent [SPF-13](http://vim.spf13.com/) distro and symlink the ```.vimrc.local``` and ```.vimrc.bundles.local``` files to my home directory.

 The main difference between my setup and just about every other Vimmer on the planet, is that I use ```"\<space>"``` as my ```<leader>```.

-It's a giant freaking key in the middle of the keyboard and both my thumbs are well-trained to locate it.
-Why anyone would want to aim for a target as small as the default (backslash) or everyone's favorite (comma)-even smaller on most keyboards-is beyond me.
+For most work, however, I rely on Emacs.
+While most Emacs gurus hate them, I find it easier to start with a curated starter kit like [Emacs Prelude](https://github.com/bbatsov/prelude) and lay my customizations on top.

+You'll probably learn more from looking at the above-referenced projects than my idiosyncratic scripts, but one never knows so feel free to take whatever you like.

 [![endorse](http://api.coderwall.com/xmlblog/endorsecount.png)](http://coderwall.com/xmlblog)